Planning Tips For Orlando

 - If you have young children like us, factor in some down time.
 For us, having accommodation with a pool was paramount as my girls thoroughly enjoy spending time splashing around.
 It also enabled us all to have an afternoon snooze under the umbrella, which meant we could all stay up a little later and explore Orlando in the evening.
 We loved the Orlando I-Drive, particularly around the Orlando ICON 360 for meandering past street entertainment, exploring dining options and people watching.

 - Download apps to places you intend to visit.
-The Visit Orlando App features helpful planning tools including deals, things to do, places to stay, tickets and much more.
+The Visit Orlando App features helpful planning tools including deals, things to do, places to stay, theme park tickets and much more.

 - There is free WiFi in most places and in the parks, which will zap up your power.
 Be sure to pack a power pack and take it with you.

-- Weigh up the benefits of on-site and off-site theme park accommodation.
+- Weigh up the benefits of on-site and off-site theme park accommodation at the resorts.
 When planning a theme park visit staying at a hotel on property has advantages such as early admission and extended hours; complimentary transportation; front-of-the-line access and special discounts.
 For a great roundup of family friendly 2 bedroom suites in Orlando see here.

-- If you are heading to Disney, research character dining as slots open 180 days beforehand.
+- If you are heading to Walt Disney World, research character dining as slots open 180 days beforehand.
 To skip the queues, the free FastPass+ slots for on-site guests open 60 days ahead and 30 days ahead for off-site guests.